40 BIG Ideas for Small Business Marketing

 Reach out to Your Audience – Direct Sales

 Your audience won’t always come to you unsolicited; you need to reach out to them.
+Cold outreach still works!
 Consider cold calling potential clients or consumers in your area.
 Or, go back to basics with door-to-door sales.
-These guerrilla marketing strategies demonstrate to people that you’re confident and excited to show off what your products and services can do!
+Email outreach + LinkedIn DMs are today’s door-to-door.
+These direct sales strategies demonstrate to people that you’re confident and excited to show off what your products and services can do!